Alice Dodds

 Funded by AHRC/CHASE

-My research focusses on a number of women in the Arts and Crafts Movement in Britain who engaged in ideas of environmentalism and utopianism through craft.
-Studying embroidery, gardening and book making, amongst other craft forms, this project seeks to interrogate how women such as May Morris, Mary Newill, Olive Cockerell, Janet Ashbee and Gertrude Jekyll engages in ways of expressing environmental utopian ideas, forming utopian communities, and creating idealised environmental spaces though craft.
+Her PhD research focuses on a number of women at the intersection of the Arts and Crafts Movement and British Modernism who engaged in ideas of environmental utopianism through craft.
+Her research project seeks to interrogate how women engaged with and contributed to questions of how utopia could be pictured through craft’s visual and material relationship to the natural world.
 This research highlights how scholarship on both women’s work in the Arts and Crafts movement, and studies of British women’s utopianism, have often occluded natural, environmental and non-metropolitan subjects, and seeks, therefore, to shed light on women’s engagements with utopian ideas beyond the space of the city.

 Education